d2si-oss/contributing-guidelines/README.md

 ## Additional guidelines for D2SI staff

-Anyone from D2SI staff willing to setup a new project can ask one of the organisation owners to create a repository which he will be the owner and responsible of the contributing workflow like answering issues, reviewing and merging pull requests, etc.
+Anyone from D2SI staff willing to setup a new project can ask one of the organisation owners to create a repository which (s)he will be the owner and responsible of the contributing workflow like answering issues, reviewing and merging pull requests, etc.